enijburg/OverlayPDF/README.md

 ## Project Overview

-OverlayPDF is a .NET 9 application designed to overlay text PDFs with predefined template PDFs.
+OverlayPDF is a .NET 10 application designed to overlay text PDFs with predefined template PDFs.
 It uses the iText library to merge PDFs, applying a specific template to the first page and a different template to subsequent pages.
 This is useful for creating consistent document formats, such as adding letterheads or footers to documents.

 ## Key Features

 - Overlay text PDFs with template PDFs.
 - Apply different templates to the first page and continuation pages.
 - Configurable template paths via `appsettings.json`.
+- Pass a markdown file (*.md) as argument and it will render as pdf based on the templates

 ![PDF Overlay Sample](assets/PDFOverlay_Sample.png)